-To appeal a probation or suspension action, students must complete and submit a Probation/Suspension Appeal Form and supporting documentation to the Academic Action Appeals Committee within the timeframe specified in the notification letter or to the Division Dean/Academic Program Director within 20 days of the end of the semester of occurrence.
+To appeal a probation or suspension action, students must complete and submit a Probation/Suspension Appeal Form and supporting documentation to the Academic Action Appeals Committee within the timeframe specified in the notification.
 In considering student appeals, the Committee/Division Dean will examine the student's entire academic record, with special attention to test scores, placement, course grades, withdrawals, total credits attempted/ earned, and cumulative G.P.A.
 A waiver of probation or suspension will be granted only in special circumstances.